UKCloud/documentation/articles/vmware/vmw-faq.md

 Yes, you can have Portal notifications sent to you at the email address associated with your Portal login.
 Notifications provide information about updates to UKCloud services, in addition to maintenance and incident notifications.
 This feature is available in both the Assured and Elevated Portals.

+You can also sign up to service status notifications from the [UKCloud Service Status page](https://status.ukcloud.com/).
+For more information, see [*How to view the UKCloud Service Status page*](../other/other-how-view-status-info.md)

 ## Onboarding

 ### How can I get started with the service?